-Pristimantis bellator is known from four localities at elevations of 1,900–3,100 masl in the northern Department of Piura (District of Carmen de la Frontera, Province of Huancabamba), and adjacent Department of Cajamarca (District of Tabaconas, Province of San Ignacio, Department of Cajamarca), Peru (Lehr et al., 2007).
+This species is known from four localities in northern Piura Region (District of Carmen de la Frontera, Province of Huancabamba), and adjacent Cajamarca Region (District of Tabaconas, Province of San Ignacio, Department of Cajamarca), Peru (Lehr et al. 2007).
+It occurs at elevations between 1,900–3,100 m asl.

 Habitat and Ecology

-The species occurs in paramo and humid montane forest.
-Individuals were found during the day on moss and at night on the ground or on vegetation up to 1.7 m above the ground.
-They can sometimes be found in terrestrial or arboreal bromeliads.
-Sympatric anurans include Pristimantis aquilonaris, P. colodactylus, P. galdi, P. cajamarcensis, Phrynopus parkeri and an unidentified species of Gastrotheca (Lehr et al., 2007).
+The species occurs in páramo and humid montane forest.
+Individuals have been found during the day on moss and at night on the ground or on vegetation up to 1.7 m above the ground.
+It can sometimes be found in terrestrial or arboreal bromeliads.
+It likely breeds by direct development, as with other congeners.

 No major threats are currently known for this species.